open-atmos/PySDM/paper/paper.md

-In the case of condensation, the time-step adaptivity is aimed at reducing computational load by coupling the time-step length choice with ambient supersaturation leading to using longer time-steps in cloud-free regions and shorter time-steps in regions where drople [de]activation or rain evaporation occurs.
+In the case of condensation, the time-step adaptivity is aimed at reducing computational load by coupling the time-step length choice with ambient supersaturation leading to using longer time-steps in cloud-free regions and shorter time-steps in regions where droplet [de]activation or rain evaporation occurs.
 In the case of displacement, the time-step adaptivity is aimed at obeying a given tolerance in integration of the super-particle trajectories, and the error measure is constructed by comparing implicit- and explicit-Euler solutions.